What is the Best Cut of Beef for Beef Jerky?

 Exotic meat such as Deer, Elk, and Buffalo make great jerky as they are very lean, to begin with.
 Follow the same rules though and make sure any outer fat has been completely trimmed away and then slice it against the grain.
 Wild game and venison jerky will not usually make a tender wild game jerky.
-I would suggest using a jaccard, or blade tenderizer,
+I would suggest using a jaccard, or blade tenderizer.

 What are some Jerky Flavors

-Jerky Flavors range from salt and black pepper to ghost chile.
+Jerky Flavors range from salt and black pepper to ghost chili.
 I recommend for your first time making beef jerky, stick with a tried and true recipe and then experiment after that.
 The most popular jerky recipes are a majority Teriyaki base so I would start there.